 In Winter, the snow fields of Mt St Gwinear are just half an hour away with excellent snow for sightseeing, tobogganning, cross country skiing or snow shoeing.
 The slopes are not at all crowded so it is a great place for beginners or small children to get their first taste of the Victorian snowfields.
 Slopes are patrolled and there is a heated shelter for day trippers.
 Equipment is available for hire from Erica just 20 minutes away.

 Alternatively, for downhill skiing the South Face Road gives easy access to the Mt Baw Baw Alpine Resort.
 This is a one hour, 45k drive and the first half is sealed, the second half gravel, but no 4WD required.
 Be on the ski slopes in just one hour.
 There is a kids' toboggan run with toboggans for hire, and a range of ski slopes to suit all levels of skier.
 Food, drink and souvenirs are available at the Resort.
 Ski gear is also available for hire at Mt Baw Baw or Erica.
 Always carry snow chains or you may be refused entry.
 These are also available for hire from Erica Ski Hire.

-There is great fishing to be done in the upper reaches of the nearby Thomson River, while enjoying the region's beauty and solitude.
-Fly fishing for trout will challenge the most ardent angler.
+There is great fishing to be done in the upper reaches of the nearby Thomson River.

-There is safe swimming in the waterhole on Stringer's Creek, just a short walk up the road towards town.
+There is safe swimming in the waterhole on Stringer's Creek.
 You can also take a 15 minute drive to Coopers Creek where there is good swimming with a waterhole and swing rope, mini rapids to go down on with the lilo, and some great exploring to be done up the river.

 Museum, Gift Shop, Information Centre & Post Office